quailjs/quail/docs/tests/inputDoesNotUseColorAlone.rst

 .. php:class:: inputDoesNotUseColorAlone

-<p>All input elements should not refer to content by color alone.</p>
+All input elements should not refer to content by color alone.